Consultant Led Speciality Clinics

 For women requiring an Oral Glucose Tolerance Test, more information can be found here.

 Further information on Diabetes in Pregnancy can be found here.

 Early pregnancy care involves a range of staff including Sonographers, Midwives, Doctors and Support staff who specialise in identifying and managing the problems of early pregnancy such as bleeding and pain.

-Women with complications in early pregnancy are seen through referrals from their GP or from the Emergency Room in CUMH.
-This appointment will be prioritised based on the amount of bleeding, the number of weeks you are and what your doctor’s findings were when examined.
+Women with complications in early pregnancy are seen through referrals from their GP or the Emergency Room in CUMH.
+This appointment will be prioritised based on the amount of bleeding, the number of weeks you are, and what your doctor’s findings were when examined.